anjalisadaphal/Stream/my-react-app/CHATBOT_SETUP.md

 ## How It Works

 ### Chatbot
-- Uses OpenAI GPT-4o-mini model for cost efficiency
+- Uses Google Gemini Pro model
 - System prompt includes STREAM platform information
 - Handles questions about features, careers, and assessment process
 - Falls back gracefully if API key is not configured